-Miss BumBum Suzy Cortez Proclaims She Is ‘Fire’ In A Peacock Bikini, And Fans Wholeheartedly Agree
+Suzy Cortez Proclaims She Is 'Fire' In A Peacock Bikini, And Fans Wholeheartedly Agree

 "I'm your 100 percent fan," proclaimed a fourth.

 The Brazilian beauty often treats her followers to a number of steamy shots, and is very active on Instagram.
-In fact, just earlier this morning, she posted a black and white shot where she wore a thong why laying in bed, as covered by The Inquisitr.
+In fact, just earlier this morning, she posted a black-and-white shot where she wore a thong why lying in bed, as covered by The Inquisitr.